Malachyiii/snowcast_package/README.md

 # Installation

 There are many dependencies for this package, the most problematic of which is GDAL.
-Attempt to install the package first via:
+Attempt to install the snowcast package first via:

 ```
 pip install snowcast-Malachyiii
 from snowcast import data_wrangling
 ```

-If this does not work, the most likely solution is to first install the dependencies yourself.
+If this does not work, the most likely solution is to first install the dependencies (such as GDAL) yourself.

 Functions can be used by prepending the `data_wrangling.<function_name>` form